What Is A Good Substitute For Scorch Marker?

 Simpler patterns can be achieved using homemade solutions, offering a more relaxed approach to crafting.
 They mix well with less structured projects where every line doesn’t need to be laser-accurate.

-See also What Is A Wood Burning Tool Called?
+See also What Type Of Combustion Is Burning Wood?

 For Safe Crafting Around Kids